Aqu1bp/SSH-APP-TEST/README.md

 Prerequisites

   Ensure you have the following installed:
-        Docker
-        Python 3.x (for the HTTP server)
+        Docker, Python 3.x (for the HTTP server)

 To run the application, follow these steps: